bruneaug/DShield-SIEM/AddOn/Configure_Zeek_DShield_Sensor.md

 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/0aac6ec0-43cd-48ae-be56-991c215613ef)

-# Installing Zeek with Filebeat
+# Zeek Sending Logs to ELK with Filebeat
 To install Activate logs collection to ELK when using a Cloud sensor, setting up the Elastic-Agent is likely<br>
 not going to be able to connect to the ELK Fleet server.
 The option to send the logs to ELK is to copy the pre-configured<br>
 modules (located in filebeat/modules.d) supplied from the GitHub download and copy them as follow:<br>